Handforth Town Council: Vote of no confidence

 Following the viral video, councillors received an unprecedented number of complaints from parishioners arguing the council was not fit for purpose.
 In February 2021, Burkhill faced a vote of no confidence from Conservative councillor Liz Wardlaw on Cheshire East Council for his "complicity in the bullying" of Weaver and for bringing "this council and his role within this council into disrepute".

 The mayor's participation in that meeting has led us to believe he has brought this council and his role within this council into disrepute.
 He made no attempt to intervene as it became clear participants in that meeting were being bullied.
 The inaction of the mayor could be seen as a demonstration of his complicity in the bullying that occurred and this cannot be ignored.
 In light of the above [we propose] this council resolves it has no confidence in the mayor and his term of office as mayor and chairman of the council will cease immediately.

-The motion was referred to the council’s standard committee but was not debated at the full council meeting.
+The motion was referred to the council’s standards committee but was not debated at the full council meeting.